agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/if/lesson.md

 };
 ```

-See the [Logical expressions](/editor/motoko-tutorial/logical-expressions) lesson for more detail
+Refer to the [Logical expressions](../logical-expressions) lesson for additional details about the
-about available operators.
+available operators.

-Unlike in other languages, the `if` expression is an expression, not a statement.
-This means that it
+Unlike in other languages, the `if` expression in Motoko is an expression, not a statement.
+This
-evaluates to a value:
+means that it evaluates to a value:

 ```motoko
 let greeting = if (name == "John") {